Trust and Obey

 Please study the impact we are having locally and determine what support level your church can provide to the MBA.

-Impact Mobile Associational Offering
+Impact Mobile Associational Missions Offering

 Growth and Revitalization

-It is of utmost concern the number of church members who refuse to be inconvenienced for their church to grow.
+It is of utmost concern the number of church members who refuse to be inconvenienced for their churches to grow.
 They will call a preacher to save the church and then complain because he is trying to reverse the decline.
 The church is in decline because it is not reaching the community.
 It is unreasonable to think the church can grow without changing the causes of the decline.